 Reader beware: you are on the verge of entering the highly addictive world of thrifting –a world where the quick-handed rejoice and triumphantly hoist $500 Ralph Lauren jackets and the hesitant droop sadly over empty carts.
-Thrift stores are places where modern-day treasure hunters can find insane deals on valuable goods for pennies on the dollar.
+Ah, the thrift store — a magical place where modern-day treasure hunters can find insane deals on valuable goods for pennies on the dollar!

 This post may contain affiliate links for your convenience.
 That means that if you make a purchase, I will receive a small commission at no extra cost to you.
 Read more here.

 What the heck is “thrifting” anyway?

 First of all, what does thrifting even mean?

 To put it simply, a thrift store is a cluttered nirvana at which savvy shoppers can score unique and valuable items for a fraction of the cost of buying them brand new.